openconfig/featureprofiles/feature/interface/tunnel/otg_tests/tunnel_based_gre_encap/README.md

 6. 2 IPv4 and 2 IPv6 source prefixes will be used to generate tests traffic
 (SRC1-SRC2).
 Apply policy-forwarding with 4 rules to DUT Port 1:
+    - Define prefix-sets for IPV4-SRC1,IPV6-SRC1,IPV4-SRC2,IPV6-SRC2
-    - Match IPV4-SRC1 and accept/foward.
+    - Match /22 IPV4-SRC1 and accept/foward.
-    - Match IPV6-SRC1 and accept/foward.
+    - Match /48 IPV6-SRC1 and accept/foward.
     - Match IPV4-SRC2 and set next-hop to IPV4-ENCAP-NH.
     - Match IPV6-SRC2 and set next-hop to IPV4-ENCAP-NH.

-7. Configure QoS classifier for incoming traffic on ATE Port1 for IPv4 and IPv6 traffic.
-     QoS classifier should remark egress packet to the matching ingress DSCP value (eg. match DSCP 32, set egress DSCP 32).
-     Match and remark all values for 3 leftmost DSCP bits [0, 8, 16, 24, 32, 40, 48, 56].

 ### TUN-1.1.1: Verify PF GRE encapsulate action for IPv4 traffic
-Generate traffic on ATE Port 1 from IPV4-SRC2 from a random combination of 1000 source addresses to IPV4-DST at linerate.
+Generate traffic on ATE Port 1 from IPV4-SRC2 from a random combination of 1000 source addresses to IPV4-DST.
 Use 512 bytes frame size.

 Verify: